TheCountOfPeru/reactcurrencyconverter/README.md

 # React Currency Converter
 This is a single page React app for converting between currencies.
 It uses Tailwind CSS for the style and uses the https://freecurrencyapi.net/ api to get data about currency rates.
 It does not use a API to convert between currencies as the freecurrencyapi made that a paid feature recently.
+I did not host this on github pages as it would expose the API key.

 ## Get Started